Duncan Jones to direct "Warcraft" game movie

 "We are pleased to announce that Duncan Jones ... has signed on with Legendary Pictures to direct the upcoming live-action film based on the Warcraft universe," the statement said.

-In a post on his Twitter feed, 41-year-old Jones, who is singer David Bowie's son, added: "So the gauntlet was thrown down ages ago: Can you make a proper move of a video game.
-I've always said it's possible.
+In a post on his Twitter feed, 41-year-old Jones, who is singer Daivd Bowie's son, added: "So the gauntlet was thrown down ages ago: Can you make a proper move of a video game.
+I've always said its possible.
 Got to DO it now!"

 The script for the film, which is due to start production in 2013 and hit theatres in 2015, is being written by Charles Leavitt, who was behind the 2006 thriller "Blood Diamond".